All original content Copyright © 2017-2020 Julian R Yon. All rights reserved unless explicitly stated otherwise.

 Third party trademarks, whether formally acknowledged or not, are held by their respective owners and again should only be used as allowed by law.

 Stock images and other content not created by Julian R Yon are used in accordance with their licence terms.
-If you have reason to believe that this is not the case, please draw it to my attention.
+If you have reason to believe that this is not the case, please bring it to my attention.

 Software and other resources downloaded from this site may include elements with additional copyright holders.
 The relevant notices and licence conditions will be provided with the download.